Scroll Maps Blog OG Image

 For example, maybe your checkout button is the most important call to action on your page.
 You can use Scroll Maps to verify that this CTA stays within view for the segment of users you've defined.

-How to get started with FullStory scroll maps
+How to get started with Fullstory scroll maps

-First, find any session in FullStory and hit play.
+First, find any session in Fullstory and hit play.
 From playback, click Page Insights to open the click maps view.

 Gif showing how to find Scrollmaps in FullStory